What is the user interface (UI)?

-- Types of User Interface
+User Interface Definition

-For user satisfaction, the user interface of the application or website or any other kind of software product must be easy to understand, to use, and should invoke the user’s interest in the product.
+For user satisfaction, the user interface of the application or website or any other software product must be easy to understand.
+It should invoke the user’s interest in the product.

 Types of User Interface